Respiratory droplet: Description

 Respiratory droplets from humans include various cells types (e.g. epithelial cells and cells of the immune system), physiological electrolytes contained in mucus and saliva (e.g. Na^{+}, K^{+}, Cl^{−}), and, potentially, various pathogens.

 Droplets that dry in the air become droplet nuclei which float as aerosols and can remain suspended in air for considerable periods of time.

 The probability density function for droplets in the breath of someone speaking, as a function of diameter.
 Note that both axes are log scales, we breathe out droplets ranging in size from less than a micrometre to around a millimetre, and that we breathe out many more droplets around a micrometre across than larger droplets.
 Only the largest droplets, around a millimetre in size are visible, we cannot see the smaller ones.

 The traditional hard size cutoff of 5 μm between airborne and respiratory droplets has been criticized as a false dichotomy not grounded in science, as exhaled particles form a continuum of sizes whose fates depend on environmental conditions in addition to their initial sizes.
 However, it has informed hospital based transmission based precautions for decades.

 Formation

 Respiratory droplets can be produced in many ways.
 They can be produced naturally as a result of breathing, talking, sneezing, coughing, or singing.
-They can also be artificially generated in a healthcare setting through aerosol-generating procedures such as intubation, cardiopulmonary resuscitation (CPR), bronchoscopy, surgery, and autopsy.
+They can also be artificially generated in healthcare settings by aerosol-generating procedures such as intubation, cardiopulmonary resuscitation (CPR), bronchoscopy, surgery, and autopsy.
 Similar droplets may be formed through vomiting, flushing toilets, wet-cleaning surfaces, showering or using tap water, or spraying graywater for agricultural purposes.

 Depending on the method of formation, respiratory droplets may also contain salts, cells, and virus particles.
 In the case of naturally produced droplets, they can originate from different locations in the respiratory tract, which may affect their content.
 There may also be differences between healthy and diseased individuals in their mucus content, quantity, and viscosity that affects droplet formation.